temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 :::info

 In this tutorial, you are building a Temporal application from scratch.
-The goal is that you to better understand the structure of a Temporal application by creating the files on your own.
-In practice, the preferred method for creating TypeScript project is to use the [package initializer](https://docs.temporal.io/typescript/package-initializer#optional-flags) command `npx @temporalio/create` which will set up a new Temporal project starting from our samples repo.
+The goal is for you to better understand the structure of a Temporal application by creating the files on your own.
+As you gain experience as a Temporal developer, you will begin creating TypeScript projects using the [package initializer](https://docs.temporal.io/typescript/package-initializer#optional-flags) command `npx @temporalio/create` which will set up a new Temporal project starting from the [Temporal TypeScript samples repo](https://github.com/temporalio/samples-typescript).

 :::